ruyadorno/create-100-workshop/README.md

 This repo contains the code generator for the session **The Road to 100% test coverage workshop** presented at NodeConf EU 2023.

+You can see the slides for this workshop here: <https://speakerdeck.com/ruyadorno/the-road-to-100-percent-test-coverage>

 ## Prerequisites

 `node18+`, make sure the `npm` and `npx` commands are available.